libbitcoin/libbitcoin-system/README.md

 $ wget https://raw.githubusercontent.com/libbitcoin/libbitcoin/version3/install.sh
 $ chmod +x install.sh
 ```
-Finally, install libbitcoin with default build options:
+Finally install libbitcoin with default [build options](#build-notes-for-linux--macos):
 ```sh
 $ sudo ./install.sh
 ```
-(See [Build Notes for Linux / macOS](#build-notes-for-linux--macos) for details on available build options.)

 Libbitcoin is now installed in `/usr/local/`.

 ### Macintosh

-The macOS (OS X) installation differs from Linux in the installation of the compiler and packaged dependencies.
+The macOS installation differs from Linux in the installation of the compiler and packaged dependencies.
 Libbitcoin supports both [Homebrew](http://brew.sh) and [MacPorts](https://www.macports.org) package managers.
 Both require Apple's [Xcode](https://developer.apple.com/xcode) command line tools.
 Neither requires Xcode as the tools may be installed independently.

 Libbitcoin compiles with Clang on macOS and requires C++11 support.
 Installation has been verified using Clang based on [LLVM 3.5](http://llvm.org/releases/3.5.0/docs/ReleaseNotes.html).
 This version or newer should be installed as part of the Xcode command line tools.